Algorithmic Pluralism: A Structural Approach To Equal Opportunity

+\paragraph{\textbf{The problem of a starting gate}}\quad{}\\ Given that childhood disadvantage becomes disadvantageous~\citep{eidelson2021patterned}, making later meritocratic contests unfair, one of the most important principles of equal opportunity has been to equalize developmental opportunities by providing all children (and later, all people) with equal access to education, nutrition, and other building blocks of development.
+This approach is sometimes called equalizing the \textit{starting gate} in the race of life, ensuring that all the competitors show up with equal opportunity to prepare with the hopes that decision-making on the basis of merit after that point will be fair as a result~\citep{rawls2004theory}.
+Since all agree that it is impossible to fully equalize the starting gate -- even with equal material opportunity, some parents may be kinder and more supportive than others -- some scholars have attempted to re-create an equal starting gate through statistical methods~\citep{hardt2022backward}.

-\quad{}\\ Despite differences in developmental opportunities, views rooted in the principle of formal equal opportunity still contend that decisions can be based solely on merit, such as talent and effort~\citep{rawls2004theory}.
-But it is practically impossible to isolate merit from circumstances of birth and advantageous life experiences: ``everything we are and everything we do is the product of layer upon layer of interaction between person and environment -- between our selves, our efforts, and our opportunities -- that in a sedimentary way, over time, build each of us into the person we become''~\citep{fishkin2014bottlenecks}.
-Moreover, real-world data and features will inherently combine aspects of merit with developmental opportunities.
-Warrior children may score higher on any test of athletic ability, for example, because of special coaching that actually improves their scores more than it actually improves their battlefield performance.
+\paragraph{\textbf{The problem of isolating merit}}\quad{}\\ Allocating goods on the basis of later merit without equalizing developmental opportunities undermines the normative rationale for allocating goods on the basis of merit at all.
+If one justification for allocating goods on the basis of merit is that it rewards hard work and dedication, a profoundly unequal playing field makes it impossible to isolate those qualities from advantageous circumstances of birth and life experiences.
+As Fishkin notes, ``everything we are and everything we do is the product of layer upon layer of interaction between person and environment -- between our selves, our efforts, and our opportunities -- that in a sedimentary way, over time, build each of us into the person we become''~\citep[p8]{fishkin2014bottlenecks}.
+Because of this, any real-world data and features collected to become the basis of algorithmic decision-making will inherently combine aspects of hard work, innate talent, and developmental opportunities in ways that are difficult to distinguish.